How to Create a Right Hand of Fellowship Quilt Block

 Using the picture below as a reference, lay out the four Light/Ivory 4.5" squares, the Center unit, and the Star Point units.

-right hand of fellowship 7
+right hand 7

 Step 8: